 Timberwise were contacted to investigate a suspected case of dry rot in a historical building located in the heart of Cockermouth, Jennings Brewery.
 Jennings Brewery was originally found in 1828 in the village of Lorton by John Jennings and his son William Jennings.

-Jennings brewed exclusively in Lorton until 1874, until the brewery moved to a site at the foot of Cockermouth Castle due to the availability of water from the Castle well.
-The well has supplied the Castle with pure water since around the time of the Norman Conquest.
+Jennings brewed exclusively in Lorton until 1874, until the brewery moved to its current location in the shadow of Cockermouth Castle due to the availability of water from the Castle well.
+The transition from Lorton to Cockermouth was also due to expansion, Cockermouth had a larger population with more opportunities to sell beer and an abundant supply of pure well water, which was used by the Castle since around the time of the Norman conquest.

 Did you know?

 From an intrusive survey that involved exposure works along the front elevation of the building, dry rot (Serpula lacrymans) was discovered.
 Dry rot had spread and affected large areas of the structure including floorboards, timber beams, timber lintels, ceiling joists, door frames and window frames.
 The cause of the dry rot outbreak was the result of periodically ongoing external defects which had caused water ingress to dampen masonry and timber.
 The damp masonry provided the ideal conditions for dry rot to form within the timbers.

 If left untreated the structural integrity of the building may have been under serious threat, which ultimately may have resulted in the collapse of the building.
 It was essential Timberwise were to act promptly and efficiently in order to save this building from a destructive dry rot outbreak.
 As the inspection continued Timberwise found that the dry rot attack had become more extensive, progressing across neighbouring building materials reaching more and more hard-to-reach areas.